waggle-sensor/summer2020/Rick/blog/blog.md

 ### Data Managment with SAGE
 <p>
 For my experiment, I employed SAGE, a Cyber infrastructure for AI at the Edge.
 SAGE allowed me to access a weather tower and a node with a ground-based camera system, located on the Argonne National Laboratory campus, with ease to harvest data.
-The weather tower collected the following metadata: wind speed, wind direction, precipitation, heat flux, irrradiation, net radation, vapor preasure, and dew point temperature.
+The weather tower collected the following metadata: wind speed, wind direction, precipitation, heat flux, irrradiation, net radation, vapor pressure, and dew point temperature.
 The camera system consitted of three cameras: a sky facing RGB camera, a horizon-facing RGB camera, and an infrared (FLIR) camera.
 Through the weather sensors and the cameras (ground-based senors), I was able to collect a dataset for my desired experiment.
 </p>

 #### Sample Images from Camera System